InitDev06/ASkyWars/README.md

 # ASkyWars
-A test plugin, and very simple
+A try of create a Skywars plugin.